JacksonChen666/JacksonChen666.github.io/index.md

         "why won't this WORK",
-        "new video coming soon. maybe. maybe not. maybe i'm gone. idk", "no, I would rather destroy humanity other than signing up for an email list", "Please enable JavaScript to view these quotes" ]
+        "new video coming soon. maybe. maybe not. maybe i'm gone. idk", "no, I would rather destroy humanity other than signing up for an email list", "Please enable JavaScript to view these quotes", "RSS in 2021",
+        "Posts?
+Yeah blogs but like it's something"
+    ]
     var endQuotes = "JacksonChen666";
     addQuotesListener("click", "random_quotes", quotesLists, endQuotes);